Angela Hucles: Sports and diplomacy

 In April 2014, Hucles traveled to Morocco as a SportsUnited Sports Envoy for the U.S. Department of State.
 In this function, she worked with Lesle Gallimore and Marian Dalmy to conduct soccer clinics and events for 104 youth from under-served areas.
 In so doing, Hucles helped contribute to SportsUnited's mission to promote greater international understanding and inclusion through sport.

 Hucles served as the Women's Sports Foundation President, effective January 1, 2015 to January 2017.
 She has become a regular speaker on topics of sports leadership, equality, inclusion and safe spaces, anti-bullying, and the power of sport and its impact on personal growth and development.
 She is a member of the advisory board for You Can Play, a campaign dedicated to fighting homophobia in sports.

+Personal life

+Hucles ran a successful real estate group with her wife Meg Mangano prior to joining Angel City FC as general manager.
+They have two children.